RoarkGit/Blue-Academy/content/gearing/gear-sets.md

 #### Which set is **best**?

-Any set that allows you to complete a full Moon Flute opener will be "best."
+Any set that allows you to complete a full Moon Flute Opener will be "best."
 The damage variance between each set is minimal.
 While 2.49 Crit/Det has a theoretically higher damage ceiling, _every_ one of the fastest kills I've seen for fights has been dominated by 2.20 Crit/SpS.